sakamies/filter-element/README.md

 ## Kichen sink

-Choose your form, fields to filter by and filterable list of elements with `form` and `target` and `filter-by` attributes. `form` and `target` attributes expect the ids of the elements you are referring to. `filter-by` expects the `name`s of the inputs you want to filter by.
-You can have multiple targets and input names by adding multiple id's and names separated by spaces.
+Choose your form, fields to filter by and filterable list of elements with `form`, `include`, `exclude` `target` attributes. `form` and `target` attributes expect the ids of the elements you are referring to. `include` and `exclude` expect the `name`s of the inputs you want to participate in filtering.
+You can have multiple includes, excludes and targets by adding multiple names and id's separated by spaces.

 The filter attributes can be on any descendants of your target, the immediate children of your target will still get filtered based on those attributes.